stakater/trireme-kubernetes/README.md

 [![Twitter URL](https://img.shields.io/badge/twitter-follow-blue.svg)](https://twitter.com/aporeto_trireme) [![Slack URL](https://img.shields.io/badge/slack-join-green.svg)](https://triremehq.slack.com/messages/general/) [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Documentation](https://img.shields.io/badge/docs-godoc-blue.svg)](https://godoc.org/github.com/aporeto-inc/trireme)
 [![Analytics](https://ga-beacon.appspot.com/UA-90327502-1/welcome-page)](https://github.com/igrigorik/ga-beacon)

-Integration with the NetworkPolicy framework from Kubernetes.
+Trireme-kubernetes is a Zero-Trust networking implementation (based on the Trireme library) specifically for Kubernetes.
 Kubernetes defines an API for NetworkPolicies.
 More info over here:

 * http://kubernetes.io/docs/user-guide/networkpolicies/
 * http://kubernetes.io/docs/api-reference/extensions/v1beta1/definitions/#_v1beta1_networkpolicy

 Kubernetes does not enforce natively those NetworkPolicies and requires another library/solution to perform the actual enforcement.

-The implementation of network policy with Trireme does not rely on any complex control-plane or setup.
-Enforcement is performed directly on every minion without any shared state (more info at  [Trireme ](https://github.com/aporeto-inc/trireme) )
+The Trireme-kubernetes solution does not rely on any complex control-plane or setup.
+Any other networking backend can be used.
+Enforcement is performed directly on every node without any shared state propagation (more info at  [Trireme ](https://github.com/aporeto-inc/trireme))

 Kubernetes NetworkPolicies are entirely based on `labels` and `selectors` to hide all the actual IPs for the different endpoints.
 Trireme is using that exact same approach.
 IP information is irrelevant even for enforcement.
-Everything is based on labels.
+Everything is based on Pod labels.

-In order to use Trireme for Kubernetes NetworkPolicies, the only requirement is to launch the Trireme run-time on each node.
+In order to use Trireme for Kubernetes NetworkPolicies, the only requirement is to launch the kubernetes-trireme run-time on each node.

 ![Kubernetes cluster with Trireme](docs/pods.png)